Safety in Colombia

 Is it safe to travel in Colombia?

 Safety in Colombia has improved significantly in recent years.
 The country has implemented measures to combat crime, drug trafficking and illegal armed groups.
-This has helped to reduce crime rates in many regions.
-However, there are still security challenges in some areas of the country, and there are a number of points to bear in mind if you want to enjoy your trip.
+This has helped reduce crime rates in many regions.
+However, there are still security challenges in some parts of the country, and there are a number of points to bear in mind if you want to enjoy your trip.

 Colombia can be visited without any problems, if the trip is well prepared and if the rules of common sense are applied on the spot.